-To get started, I thought I’d tell you a little bit about me as well as outline some of my plans and aims for the next five weeks…
+To get started, I thought I’d begin with introducing myself and tell you a little bit about me as well as outline some of my plans and aims for the next five weeks…

 I’m interested in looking at the parallels between the refugee crisis today and what was happening back then.
 When I was reading descriptions of the 1938 situation, as well as watching film clips from the crisis in 1945, I was struck by how similar the images were to the news footage beaming to our screens from Eastern Europe today.
 Delving deeper, I saw how the hand-wringing and scapegoating language from politicians and the media also has barely moved on in the last 75+ years.